England, Italy cannot afford to lose Cup opener - Zola

 But Zola, who made 35 appearances for Italy, does not believe it is as clear-cut as many are predicting.

-“I think the three teams stand the same chances really,” added the former Chelsea favourite.
+“I think the three teams stand the same chances really,” added the former Chelsea favorite.

 “Uruguay has got quality players but Italy has got plenty and England has got a lot of young players so they can do well.
 I think they are on the same level so we will see."